-WSU Lab teams up with FedEx to ship Covid-19 tests
+WSU lab teams up with FedEx to ship COVID-19 tests

 WICHITA, Kan.
-(KSNW)-People in smaller Kansas communities now have better access to COVID testing.
+(KSNW) – People in smaller Kansas communities now have better access to COVID-19 testing.
 Wichita State University is playing a major role.

 “For folks who have long driving distances or who have limited staff, FedEx has a program that enables us to move the biological material, the saliva and the samples, specimens, to the laboratory with an overnight delivery,” said WSU Associate Strategic Initiatives Vice President Debra Franklin.